gmarkall/nbep-7/README.md

   EMM should be accompanied by documentation of the behaviour of the `defer_cleanup` context manager when it is in use.
-  - For example, a pool allocator could always immediately return memory to a pool immediately even when the context manager is in use, but could choose not to free empty pools until `defer_cleanup` is not in use.
+  - For example, a pool allocator could always immediately return memory to a pool even when the context manager is in use, but could choose not to free empty pools until `defer_cleanup` is not in use.